 Stay positive

-Whenever I find myself getting sad or down, I look for the positive in the situation.
+Whenever I get sad or down, I look for the positive.
 Positive thinking can change your life.
-Negative thinking can really grind you down, so try flipping things around.
-Focus on the positives in your life—family, friends, movies, music, sports, activities you enjoy, the list goes on—to get yourself going and boost your energy, improve your sleep, and clear your head.
+Negative thinking can grind you down, so try flipping things around.
+Focus on the positives in your life—family, friends, movies, music, sports, activities you enjoy; the list goes on—to get yourself going and boost your energy, improve your sleep, and clear your head.
 In the end, a positive perspective leads to positive action.

 Maintaining a positive outlook despite, say, a parking ticket on your windshield or a hard day at work can help provide the emotional “even keel” that prevents stress from flaring up.
 Researchers suspect that more positive people can lower their risk of heart attack and disease.